zachroyer/Music-Symbol-Classification/README.md

-# OMR-CNN
+# Music-Classifcation-CNN
-An Optimal Music (Character) Recognition model trained using a convultional NN.
+An Optimal Music (Character) Classificaiton model trained using a convultional NN.
 Uploaded from Google Colab.